This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 Do not get your wound wet until your healthcare provider says it is okay.
 Carefully wash the wound with soap and water.
-Dry the area and put on new, clean bandages as directed.
-Change your bandages when they get wet or dirty.
+Dry the area and put on a new, clean bandage as directed.
+Change your bandage when it gets wet or dirty.

 Do not smoke:

 Your cardiologist may recommend that you attend cardiac rehabilitation (rehab).
 This is a program run by specialists who will help you safely strengthen your heart and reduce the risk of more heart disease.
 The plan includes exercise, relaxation, stress management, and heart-healthy nutrition.
 Healthcare providers will also check to make sure any medicines you are taking are working.